 Note: According to the source, the statistics above are the averages from all studies examining the health outcomes of circumcised vs. intact boys between 1989 and 2009.3

-Babies feel pain just like we do.
-They may even be more sensitive to pain.11 During a circumcision, the baby is awake and can be aware of the full extent of the pain (depending on if they receive local anesthesia).12 There are videos out there if you want to see or hear it.
-I did, and I will never forget it.
+Babies are capable of feeling pain and may even be more sensitive to it than adults.11 During a circumcision, the baby is awake and can be aware of the full extent of the pain (depending on if they receive local anesthesia).12 There are videos available online that show the procedure and the baby’s reaction.